MARTIMM/gnome-gtk3/docs/content-docs/tutorial/Groundwork/Object.md

 }

 my SignalHandlers $sh .= new;
-$a.register-signal( $sh, 'activate', 'activate-link');                # ④
+$a.register-signal( $sh, 'activate', 'activate-link');                  # 4

-my Promise $p = $a.start-thread( $sh, 'signal-emitter', :new-context);# ⑤
+my Promise $p = $a.start-thread( $sh, 'signal-emitter', :new-context);  # 5

-$main.main;                                                           # ⑥
+$main.main;                                                             # 6

 is $p.result, 'done', 'emitter finished';
 ```

-① There are two handlers in the **SignalHandlers** class.
+1) There are two handlers in the **SignalHandlers** class.
 The signal to be tested is `activate-link` and the method `.activate()` receives it.
 This handler receives an uri.

-② The second handler is the one running in a thread.
+2) The second handler is the one running in a thread.
 We need a thread if long running work is to be done and it should not hold up the interaction of the user interface.
 Here it just fires an event to test the event handler.

-③ The method `.emit-by-name()` is used to fire the event.
+3) The method `.emit-by-name()` is used to fire the event.
 It must deliver all arguments which an event handler can receive.
 After emitting, we need some rest and then finish the event loop.
 The types are native types used in Gtk and are defined in **Gnome::N::GlibToRakuTypes** as a convenience.
 The `gboolean` is an `int32` and `gchar-ptr` is a `CArray[Str]`.

-④ We must register the signal handler.
+4) We must register the signal handler.

-⑤ Now we can create a thread which, in this case, also creates a new event context.
+5) Now we can create a thread which, in this case, also creates a new event context.
 This is not always necessary, but in that case you need to process the events yourself like here;
 ```
 while $main.events-pending() { $main.iteration-do(False); }
 ```

-⑥ Start the event loop.
+6) Start the event loop.
 We return here when `.main-quit()` is called to end the loop.
 After that we can test for any results comming back from the thread.

 ## Properties